stephenhauck/CloneObject/README.md

                 Location = "New York",
                 Qualification = "Awesome at anything!",
                 Age = 21,
-                SomeIrrelevantProperty = "No used in ProfileDTO"
+                SomeIrrelevantProperty = "No used in ProfileDTO",
+                ProfileAddrress = new Addrress()
+                {
+                    HouseApartmentNumber = "12",
+                    StreetName = "Main Street",
+                    CityName = "San Diego",
+                    PostalCode = "12111"
+                }
             };

             // Copy it over to an instance of ProfileDTO